-Appointed as Director of Strategy, Business Development and Planning in July 2016, Kevin’s focus is now on leading the university’s strategic thinking, and ensuring our plans and achievements are implemented and communicated effectively.
+Appointed as Director of Planning in July 2016, Kevin’s focus is now on leading the university’s strategic thinking, and ensuring our plans and achievements are implemented and communicated effectively.

 Prior to joining the university, Kevin qualified as a solicitor and worked in London as a commercial litigator with Penningtons and Clyde & Co.

 Joining The College of Law in 1996, Jo worked in the Assessment Office in Bloomsbury.
 She was one of the first recruits to the new Academic Registry established in 2002, becoming Academic Registrar in 2012.
 Responsible for standards and quality assurance of all our programmes, Jo works closely with colleagues throughout the University.
 She has been integral to the University’s successful degree awarding powers application and renewal, and is committed to maintaining excellent relationships with the QAA, Hefce, the OIA and other external bodies.